- Patient Comments: Botulism - Symptoms

 - facial weakness,

 Constipation may occur.
-The doctor's examination may reveal that the gag reflex and the deep tendon reflexes like the knee-jerk reflex are decreased or absent.
+The health care professional's examination may reveal that the gag reflex and the deep tendon reflexes like the knee-jerk reflex are decreased or absent.

 Infants with botulism appear lethargic, weak, and floppy, feed poorly, become constipated, and have a weak cry and poor muscle tone.
 In infants, constipation is often the first symptom to occur.